OAkyildiz/wpi_rbe_vt/README.md

 # wpi_rbe_vt
 Virtual Tour Map for Robotics Program Engineering at WPI.
-Contains office and lab lcoations as well info overlays.
+Contains office and lab locations as well info overlays.

 ## Test Run
 In order to host the website in a local address: